 Trusted Reno Social Security Disability Firm

 The number of applications received by the SSA has escalated disproportionately to the amount of money available to pay benefits.
 As a result, it’s becoming more difficult to get approval for benefits by those truly qualified.
 Over 60% of SSD claims will be denied on the initial application.
 After a denial of SSD benefits is received, an applicant has 60 days in which to file an appeal.
 The SSA rejects 85% of these appeals.

-With the odds stacked against you, it is important to do everything in your power to have the best chance at an approved application.
-Below are a list of "Do's and Don'ts" recommended by an experienced lawyer from Disability Action Advocates or DAA.
-After 20 years of helping thousands upon thousands of clients with their Social Security disability claims, we have learned a great deal about what claims are approved and what claims are denied.
+With the odds stacked against you, it’s important to take every necessary step to ensure you have the best chance at an approved application.
+Below are a list of "Do's and Don'ts" recommended by an experienced lawyer from Disability Action Advocates (DAA).
+After 20 years of winning thousands of claims, we have extensive experience with what claims are approved and what claims are denied.

-Don't ever lie or be dishonest in your paperwork or communications with the SSA.
+- Don't ever be dishonest in your paperwork or communications with the SSA.

 The process can be frustrating and complex.
 You do not have to go it alone.
 We can help, so call today and schedule a consultation.